30 Of The Most Intelligent Dog Breeds That Prove They Are More Than Just Cute Little Faces

 1. Border Collie

-Border Collies are very active and would require a lot of mental and physical exercise.
+Border Collies are very active and require a lot of mental and physical exercise.
 Getting one is no easy task, but it's all worth it in the long run!

 2. Golden Retriever